Wolverine and the X-Men (comics): Tomorrow Never Learns

 Edan Younge, CEO of the mysterious Phoenix Corporation, tries to recruit Quentin Quire and sends Faithful John to the school to kill Evan in order to prevent him from becoming Apocalypse.
 The team travels to the future with Fantomex to find out Quentin becomes the new Phoenix Force.
 With the help of Cyclops and new student Nature Girl, Faithful John is defeated, Evan is saved, and Edan Younge is killed.
 However, Quentin becomes the new CEO of Phoenix and abandons the school.

 Death of Wolverine

-Melita Gardner begins writing a biography on Wolverine's life and interviews the students.
+During the "Death of Wolverine" storyline, Melita Gardner begins writing a biography on Wolverine's life and interviews the students.
 In a last ditch effort to turn him from an evil path, Wolverine infiltrates a Hellfire Club party and confronts Quentin with Magneto's helmet for psychic protection, but fails.
 Storm returns later and destroys the party pretending to be under Quentin's control, thus putting him on probation with the Hellfire Club and undermining his plans.